Countdown to the #NewPayments Ecosystem

 6. Make everything real-time, all the time

-There are many real-time benefits to the consumer and merchant value chain from immediate insurance claim disbursements, to instant supplier payments to enable faster delivery of consumer goods, capture of supplier discounts, instant remuneration to freelance workers, and enhanced liquidity management.
+There are many real-time benefits to the consumer and merchant value chain from immediate insurance claim disbursements, to instant supplier payments, to enable faster delivery of consumer goods, capture of supplier discounts, instant remuneration to freelance workers and enhanced liquidity management.
 Instant payments are the key to unlocking working capital from supply chains and support merchants and businesses to achieve their growth plans.

 You need to prepare your foundations for real-time, so that layering on these value-added services doesn’t break your payments business.
 Real-time fraud is one consideration, but scalability is crucial when we look at the predicted increase in transaction volumes.
 With real-time payments, the operational reliability of systems becomes a mission-critical utility of your proposition.
 Tolerance for any loss of availability is not acceptable, and the solution needs to be true 24x7, all year round.
-You need a payment solution that is designed for real-time, leverages new payment standards, such as ISO 20022, and allows you to monetize non-financial transactions with data enriched payment services.
+You need a payment solution that is designed for real-time, leverages new payments standards, such as ISO 20022 and allows you to monetize non-financial transactions with data enriched payment services.

 66% Of Banks in Markets with Live Real-Time Infrastructure View This as a Revenue Driver for Their Institution.